 In WVU’s inaugural season, Izzo-Brown led a young team to an amazing 10-7-2 record and a 4-4-1 Big East mark.
 WVU finished fifth in the conference, surprising Big East coaches, whose preseason prediction picked the fledgling Mountaineers to finish dead last.

 Soccer Buzz ranked West Virginia as the eighth-best “new program” in the nation.
-In addition, Izzo-Brown's first season at WVU produced a Big East All-Rookie team member in defender Stacey Sollmann.
+In addition, Izzo-Brown's first season at WVU produced a Big East All-Rookie Team member in defender Stacey Sollmann.

 Izzo-Brown led the Mountaineers to an 11-6-2 record in 1997, and two years later, they finished 9-9-1.
 With trust, hard work and sacrifice, the foundation had been laid for a breakout season in 2000.

 Graduation is a must for Izzo-Brown-coached players who are asked to challenge themselves academically while at WVU.
-Her teams consistently hold one of the program’s highest GPAs on campus with its serious commitment to academics.
+Her teams consistently hold one of the program’s highest GPAs on campus with their serious commitment to academics.

-The women’s soccer team received public recognition in the spring of 2010 for the third year in a row by the NCAA for its latest multiyear Academic Progress Rate (APR) scores.
+The women’s soccer team received public recognition in the spring of 2010 for the third year in a row by the NCAA for its multiyear Academic Progress Rate (APR) scores.
 The team posted a multiyear APR in the top 10 percent of all squads in each sport.
 The APR accounts for eligibility, retention and graduation and provides a measure of each team's academic performance.

-Izzo-Brown has coached 10 Academic All-Americans, and the NSCAA honored her team in the fall of 2011 with its 10th consecutive NSCAA Team Academic Award for its work in the classroom.
+Izzo-Brown has coached 18 Academic All-Americans, and the NSCAA honored her team in the fall of 2015 with its 14th consecutive NSCAA Team Academic Award for its work in the classroom.

 With tremendous experience and knowledge of the game, Izzo-Brown has built a reputation for getting the most out of her student-athletes.
-The veteran coach maximizes the performance of her players by providing opportunities to process information in multiple ways, in order to find success for each individual.
+The veteran coach maximizes the performance of her players by providing opportunities to process information in multiple ways in order to find success for each individual.

 Prior To WVU

-During her career at Rochester, Izzo-Brown also earned all-East, all-region and all-league honors, while meriting Dean's List recognition all four years.
+During her career at Rochester, Izzo-Brown also earned All-East, all-region and all-league honors, while meriting Dean's List recognition all four years.
 Following her senior campaign, she won the prestigious Merle Spurrier Award, which recognizes Rochester's top female athlete based on leadership, academics and athletics.

 Izzo-Brown graduated from Rochester in the spring of 1993 with a degree in psychology.
 That fall, she was named assistant coach at West Virginia Wesleyan, where she continued her winning ways by helping the Bobcats to a 12-7 record.
-Izzo-Brown was elevated to head coach in 1994 and led Wesleyan to a 13-5 mark and a spot in the NAIA national tournament.
+Izzo-Brown was elevated to head coach in 1994 and led Wesleyan to a 13-5 mark and a spot in the NAIA National Tournament.